Div-KristX/Graphic-by-two-coor/README.md

 # demo
-This is a program to create a graphic, using your coordinates.
+This is a program to create a graphic, that is crossing your coordinates.